-On October 31, the UK is legally due to leave the EU.
-Prior to that, Prime minister Boris Johnson will go to the EU Council on October 17 where he will try to secure a Brexit deal.
+On January 31, the UK is legally due to leave the EU.
 In this frantic period marred with uncertainty and complete what-the-fucks, British expats in Poland, the Czech Republic, Slovakia and Hungary, like all across Europe, are counting the days far from “home”, whatever that means.

 What does Brexit mean to them?
 How do they see it affecting their lives as expats?
 How have they been preparing for it?
 Visa requirements, medical insurances, non-EU partners, pensions… from Warsaw to Budapest, British expats across Central Europe share their views on Brexit and tell their stories to Kafkadesk.